bcgov/GDX-Analytics/examples/looker_embed_generator/README.md

-## GDX Analytics Looker Embed Generator Example
+## GDX Analytics Looker Embed Generator

 These Java and Python examples demonstrate the generation of cryptographically signed SSO embed URL pointing to a dashboard or view exposed through the Looker embed user.
 The Looker Embed Secret key is required to generate these with the appropriate signature and nonce.